 In order to decline, of course, a nation must first become powerful.

-It shouldn’t be surprising that the politics of Ancient Rome reached considerable heights of sophistication, even amid the sclerotic world of antiquity.
+It shouldn’t be surprising that the politics of Ancient Rome reached considerable heights of sophistication, even amid the chaotic world of antiquity.
 Nearly five centuries of some form of republican rule gave the Romans plenty of chances to iron out how the system of checks and balances, and the level of popular representation, in their government would work.
 What is surprising is the degree to which these institutions became unstable during the time of the late republic—even when Rome’s “golden age” of Pax Romana still laid ahead.
-Amid much internal strife among leading political factions and various military conflicts, Rome’s preeminence carried on and even grew.
+Amid various military conflicts and much internal strife among leading political factions, Rome’s preeminence carried on and even grew.